kubapeter/portfolio/Coursera Courses/Specializations/Databases for Data Scientists/Relational Database Design/Week 3/assignments.md

 # Question 3: Normalization Process

-> You are given the following Relational Model represented as a relational schema and its functional dependencies.
+> "You are given the following Relational Model represented as a relational schema and its functional dependencies.
 >
 > Exam1 (A, B, C, D, E, F, G, H, I)
 >- FD1: A, B, C → D, E, F, G, H, I